 Connect with other SF authors, scholars, editors, and fans while celebrating the best SF of the year.

 In an intimate setting, discuss topics relevant to the human condition and the science-fiction field.

-This year's Campbell Conference will take place on June
+This year's Campbell Conference took place on June